Addressing Climate Change

 New Castle staff began measuring the Town’s greenhouse gas emissions in 2009 (using 2005 as our base year), and developed a plan for New Castle to reduce those emissions.
 This greenhouse gas inventory is updated through a program called “Benchmarking” every year and is available for residents to view.

 In 2021, New Castle established a Climate Smart Communities (CSC) Task Force.
 As described on the NYS CSC website, the Task Force “serves as a central body of leadership that promotes and supports climate mitigation and adaption in the community.”
-The CSC Certification Program has over 100 Actions for certification, and the Task Force is documenting the Actions already taken by the Town, as well as working closely with the New Castle Sustainability Advisory Board in developing and implementing climate action strategies (Check out the side bar).
+In 2021, New Castle was awarded bronze-level certification in the New York State Climate Smart Communities program by documenting and completing 28 Climate Smart Communities Actions.
+The CSC Task Force is currently working toward silver-level certification and is working closely with the New Castle Sustainability Advisory Board in developing and implementing climate action strategies (Check out the sidebar).

 The New Castle Sustainability Advisory Board has provided ways that residents and businesses in the community can participate in efforts to reduce greenhouse gas emissions and build community resiliency to climate change.
 These initiatives, and the actions that residents and businesses in the community can take to reduce their greenhouse gas emissions, are detailed on the Sustainability Advisory Board’s website.